yaniv-aknin/fafdata/bigquery/README.md

 # BigQuery management commands

-Starting from an empty GCP project, these are the commands I used to create the table.
+Starting from an empty GCP project, these are the commands I used to load the games table.

 ```bash
 bq mk --dataset faf